Mobile payments: a growing trend among consumers

 Wearables are not only a source of greater convenience for consumers when paying for their purchases, they also offer merchants a new tool for capturing and retaining customers.

 The benefits are immense.
-As well as offering a wider range of payment methods, the data obtained from measuring the transactions made by customers provides merchants with more informed insights into consumer behaviour, which will then be extremely useful in creating more accurate marketing campaigns targeted at customers' real needs.
+As well as offering a wider range of payment methods, the data obtained from measuring the transactions made by customers provides merchants with more informed insights into consumer behaviour, which will then be extremely useful in creating more targeted marketing campaigns aimed at customers' real needs.

 For example, by being able to link the payment details of a purchase made via a wearable to offers and incentives, marketing campaigns can generate more sales.